qaleads-benchmarkcapital/qa-contribution-test-journey/README.md

 **Notes:** :black_nib:
 - We would like you to use the conventional commits approach to commit comments when committing changes [Convential commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)
 - We encourage you to commit changes little and often, at the minimum we would like to see different commits with appropriate commit messages using _conventional_ _commits_ for each of the tasks you undertake

+## Bug Report
+I have found 6 bugs during my testing and created a bug report